DETAILED ACTION

 Greyscale

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify each of the pairs of electrodes of is electrically connected to a respective one of separate secondary windings of the transformer of the current source and the secondary windings are arranged to be excited by at least one primary winding of the transformer of the current source as taught by MacFarlane, in order to supply substantially uniform current through each pair of the electrodes, thereby generate uniform heat across the channel (col. 2, lines 40-44 of MacFarlane).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify each of the pairs of electrodes of is electrically connected to a respective one of separate secondary windings of the common transformer of the current source and the secondary windings are arranged to be excited by the common primary winding of the transformer of the current source as taught by MacFarlane, in order to supply substantially uniform current through each pair of the electrodes, thereby generate uniform heat across the channel (col. 2, lines 40-44 of MacFarlane).

 Regarding Claim 2, Sastry discloses the device (treatment zone 1000), wherein the side walls are arranged vertically (side walls of zone 1000; fig. 10) and the channel comprises a bottom which is flat and is arranged horizontally and connects the side walls (“the treatment zone 1000 is a hollow elongated cube or rectangular shape”, para.
 0096; figs. 8 and 10).